ScholarlyShare/RWMD_dataset/README.md

 <br>
 Yaqiang Wu, Zhen Xu, Yong Duan, Yanlai Wu, Qinghua Zheng, Hui Li, Xiaochen Hu, and Lianwen Jin.
 2024.
 RDLNet: A Novel and Accurate Real-world Document Localization Method.
 In Proceedings of the 32nd ACM International Conference on Multimedia (MM ’24), October 28-November 1, 2024, Melbourne, VIC, Australia.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3664647.3681655 <br>
 <br>
-For any questions about the dataset please contact the authors by sending email to Xiaochen Hu (huxc9@lenovo.com).<br>
+For any questions about the dataset please contact the authors by sending email to xjtufy@stu.xjtu.edu.cn.<br>
 <br>
 ## Statement
 Many documents in the images of RWDM dataset are public or internal publications, we do not own the copyright of these documents.
 For researchers and developers who wish to use the images for non-commercial research and/or education purpose, we provide the access to images and the corresponding annotations.<br>